alantoch/pihole-exporter/README.md

       PIHOLE_APP_PASSWORD: ${PIHOLE_APP_PASSWORD}
 ```

-If the exporter is also attached to an internal monitoring network, add a second normal bridge network so it can reach Pi-hole:
+If the exporter is attached to an internal monitoring network, add a second non-internal bridge network so it can still reach Pi-hole:

 ```yaml
 services: